bellati/dbt-vscode-extension/README.md

 - single argument: `ref('model_name')`
 - two arguments: `ref('package_name', 'model_name')`

+Main commands exposed in VS Code:

+- `dbt Auto Complete: Refresh Manifest`: regenerate or reload the dbt manifest artifact so completions, model lookup, and lineage stay in sync with the project.
+- `dbt Auto Complete: Refresh Lineage`: refresh the manifest-backed data and immediately rebuild the lineage tree for the active editor.
+- `dbt Auto Complete: Show Lineage`: reveal the lineage view for the current active dbt model without forcing a manifest refresh first.
+- `dbt Auto Complete: Show Compiled Model`: open the compiled SQL for the active model, compiling first only when the compiled artifact is missing.
+- `dbt Auto Complete: Recompile and Show Model`: always run `dbt compile` for the active model and then open the freshly generated compiled SQL.

 ## Lineage View

 The extension adds a `Lineage` tree view inside the `dbt Auto Complete` activity bar container in VS Code.